attractivechaos/k8/README.md

 // object can only be read or only be written. new File(file?: string|number = 0, mode?: string = "r")

-// Read a byte
+// Read a byte and return it
 File.prototype.read() :number

 // Read $len bytes into $buf at $offset.
-Return the number of bytes read File.prototype.read(buf: Bytes, offset: number, len: number) :number
+Return the number of bytes read.
+File.prototype.read(buf: Bytes, offset: number, len: number) :number

 // Read a line or a token to $buf at $offset. $sep=0 for SPACE, 1 for TAB and 2
 // for newline.
 If $sep is a string, only the first character is considered.
-File.prototype.readline(buf: Bytes, sep?: number|string = 2, offset?: number = 0) :number
+// Return the delimiter if non-negative, -1 upon EOF or <-1 for errors File.prototype.readline(buf: Bytes, sep?: number|string = 2, offset?: number = 0) :number

 // Write data